-Ten-bar bargraph of relative signal level.
-The bars come on at the following percentages of full-scale range, where 100% is equal to HiRead - LoRead: 5%, 15%, 25%, 35%, 45%, 55%, 65%, 75%, 85%, 95%.
-Hysteresis of 1% reduces bargraph jitter at transition points.
+CAL INSTRUMENT

+Flashing indicates either that the instrument is due for calibration or will be due in less than 30 days.
+Steady indicates that the instrument is past due for calibration.
+See Section 10, Item 10 for a more detailed explanation.

+CAL SENSOR

+Flashing indicates either that the sensor is due for calibration or will be due in less than 30 days.
+Steady indicates that the sensor is past due for calibration.
+See Section 10, Item 10 for a more detailed explanation.

-- TEDS Indicates that TEDS operation is in effect, as detected by a jumper across pins 3 and 4 of the DB9 connector. - F-PEAK Indicates that main reading is the First Peak (or first maximum) since last reset. - PEAK Indicates that main reading is the Peak (or maximum) since last reset. - VALLEY Indicates that main reading is the Valley (or minimum) since last reset. - RS-232 Indicates that RS-232 data is being transmitted. - RECALL Indicates that main reading is recalled logged data.
+TEDS Indicates that a TEDS sensor is present, as detected by a jumper across pins 3 and 4 of the DB9 connector, and that plug & play has been selected.

+FIRST PEAK Indicates that main reading is First Peak (or first maximum) since last reset.

+PEAK Indicates that main reading is the Peak (or maximum) since last reset.

+VALLEY Indicates that main reading is the Valley (or minimum) since last reset.

+USB Indicates that serial data is being transmitted.

+RECALL Indicates that main reading is recalled logged data.

-Battery charge indicator with 4 bars to show percent of full charge.
-4 bars = 80% to 100%, 3 bars = 60% to 80%, 2 bars = 40% to 60%, 1 bar = 20% to 40%, flashing battery symbol = 0% to 20%.
+Battery charge indicator active when meter is not data logging.
+Four bars show percent of full charge.
+4 bars = 80% to 100%, 3 bars = 60% to 80%, 2 bars = 40% to 60%, 1 bar = 20% to 40%, flashing battery symbol = 0% to conversion rate faster than the normal 60/second has been selected.
+When not in the FAST mode, indicates a 10 multiplier when the reading is divided by 10 for a TEDS sensor having a Max Physical Value greater than 100,000.

-Memory location # from 0 to 7999.
+Memory location # from 0 to 15999.
 Used for data logging or data recall, when these functions are in effect.
-Indicates FAST for the FAST Mode, when a conversion rate faster than the normal 60/second has been selected.
-When not in the FAST mode, indicates a 10 multiplier when the reading is divided by 10 for a TEDS sensor having a Max Physical Value greater than 100,000.
+Indicates FAST for FAST Mode, when a